Skip to main content

 Deepfake and AI prompt injection are newer, but the public-disclosure curve is steep.
 The 2024 Arup $25 million case redefined the threat for finance and treasury teams.
 Microsoft 365 Copilot, Slack AI, and Bing Chat have all shipped post-disclosure mitigations for prompt-injection chains that exfiltrated data without a click.
 We surface both pillars because the defensive controls (verification reflex, agent permission scoping, retrieval allowlisting) are still maturing in most enterprises and need explicit training programs rather than ad-hoc memos.

 Each pillar follows the same structure: definition, attacker workflow, real cases with named victims, the defense framework, and the exact training scenarios from the 100+ exercise catalogue that drill the human side.
-Sources are listed at the end of every pillar so security leaders can cite the same primary research the page does — CISA advisories, FBI joint cybersecurity advisories, NIST publications, IBM and Sophos threat reports, OWASP LLM Top 10, and the Verizon DBIR.
+Sources are listed at the end of every pillar so security leaders can cite the same primary research the page does: CISA advisories, FBI joint cybersecurity advisories, NIST publications, IBM and Sophos threat reports, OWASP LLM Top 10, and the Verizon DBIR.

 Frequently Asked Questions

-How security leaders prioritize threat training.
+What security leaders ask about threat training.

 Which threats should a new security awareness program cover first?